dmandrioli/sidepane/README.md

 * In overlay mode, the size of the panel can't be set in HTML.
 It is set to 15em by default.
 To change this value, change @PANEL_WIDTH in SidePane.less and regenerate themes.

 * Windows Phone and Blackberry: opening a right panel using swipe gesture does not work.
-Should be fixed quickly.

 ## Credits